brain-modelling-group/neural-flows/README.md

 ### What can the toolbox do?
 A bunch of things, mostly the ones described in the diagram above.

-To get started follow the next steps (timestamp: Fri 31 Jul 2020 21:21:17 AEST):
+To get started follow the next steps (timestamp: Tue 29 Jun 2021 14:49:38 AEST):

+### Out of the box examples

 0. (Optional) Inside directory `neural-flows`, make a new directory called `scratch/` (by default we will store results there, you can change it later ...)
 1. (Optional) Open the file `rotating-wave_ustructured-amplitude-hs-meshless.json` under `examples/`